 Goal planning and building new routines takes time.
 Think about it in terms of running a marathon.
 If you were going to run a marathon, you wouldn’t start preparing the day before; you would have a long-term plan and build up to it.

 Another reason to start reflecting on your goals now is that advanced planning can help you cope when life throws a few curveballs along the way.
 This year has been a challenging and unpredictable one to say the least.
 While we can’t always control or predict our lives, we can learn to adapt and then use these challenging moments to re-define and support our goals.

-By planning our 2021 goals now, we have time to see what’s working and what’s not, then recalibrate as necessary.
+By planning your 2023 goals now, you have time to see what’s working and what’s not, then recalibrate as necessary.